Dan7h3x/SciVim/README.md

 After process of installation use `nvim +checkhealth` command to get health of config.

+>> Remember to have functionality of some plugins, use `mason` to install them.
 - `Windows`
   <!-- #TODO -->
   \*TODO [+]